nrkno/dotnetskolen/README_EN.md

 In [step-4](#step-4---defining-the-domain-model) we defined our domain model as an F# type.
 The domain model represents the EPG as we conceptually think of it, both in terms of structure and rules for valid states.
 API contracts are not necessarily one-to-one with domain models.

 1. First, the structure of the types in the API may be different than in the domain model.
-We see this in our case where the domain model has all submissions, across channels, in one list, while the API contract has one list of submissions per channel.
+We see this in our case where the domain model has all transmissions, across channels, in one list, while the API contract has one list of transmissions per channel.
 2. Additionally, we are limited to representing data with text in the API since HTTP is a text-based protocol.
 For example, we use a `DateTimeOffset` to represent start and end times in our domain model, while we use `string` in our OpenAPI contract.

 In order for us to translate the domain model to the OpenAPI contract, we will introduce a separate F# type that reflects the types in our OpenAPI contract.
 In general, types that represent our data as we communicate with other systems are called "data transfer objects", or "DTO".